MuhammadFarag/aws-lambda-article-processor/README.md

 The operations I am going to perfrom

-1. Validate that a record has an author name attached
+1. Validate that a record has an author name attached, if not attach an error code
 2. Count the number of words in the content
 3. In the same time